luiscielak/new-aesthetic/new-aesthetic.md

 <!-- nervous systems -->

 <!-- Meshu -->
-Sha Hwang and Rachel Bim from Meshu make beautiful unique jewelry from maps representing specific places.
+Sha Hwang and Rachel Bim from Meshu make beautiful unique jewelry from maps representing specific places /points.
 Customers can order from Meshu's website by entering a list of cities.
 A mesh-like structure jewelry piece is generated with Meshu's custom software, the piece is then 3D printed, and shipped.

 #### Architecture